yleeyilin/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedAddressBook` will be initialized with the initial AddressBook state, and the `currentStatePointer` pointing to that single address book state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `/delete ; name : Poochie` command to delete the Person named Poochie in the address book.
+The user executes `/delete ; name : Poochie` command to delete the Person named Poochie in PoochPlanner.
 The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `/delete ; name : Poochie` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)